The NHS recommends the best ways to help yourself stay well are to:

 You should also aim to eat well and stay hydrated as this is also incredibly important for your wellbeing.
 It will also help your immune system stay strong and support your defences against any illness.

 Make sure you try and keep good sleep patterns.
-With some adults working from home, some clubs and activities cancelled our routines have changed, and our sleep patterns can be negatively affected.
 Here are some useful tips for establishing a sleep routine and falling asleep more easily.

 It is important to keep doing regular physical activity as this will have a positive effect on your mental wellbeing.
 If you cannot get out, the weather is bad, or you don’t have much time, here are some suggestions of exercises you can do from the comfort of your own home: